asieradzk/QuickTLCSupport/README.md

 Thank you for your interest in Quick TLC.
 This File should have all the necessary info for problems you may encounter.
-Otherwise please contact: Adrian Sieradzki at contact@quicktlc.com
+Otherwise please contact: Adrian at bluekewe94@gmail.com